gabbyprecious/SCA-Cloud-School-Application/README.md

 ## Any extra information on how to extend the script for further:
     The Bash Script will have isues running on most Windows system(especially if you don't have WSL) since it is primarily a Unix system languange.
-The Python is preferred for Windows.
+The Python script is preferred for Windows.
+    Also, only the Ubuntu(Debian) Linux system was addressed as it is the most common.